 For children under six years old, fluoride becomes incorporated into the developing permanent teeth, making it more difficult for acids to demineralize them.

-It is important for infants and children between the ages of 6 months and 16 years to be exposed to fluoride.
-This is the timeframe during which the primary and permanent teeth are growing in.
+Infants and children between the ages of 6 months and 16 years should be exposed to fluoride.
+At this point, the primary and permanent teeth are growing in.

 However, adults benefit from fluoride, too.
-Topical fluoride from toothpastes, mouth rinses, and fluoride treatments are as important in fighting tooth decay as they are for strengthening developing teeth.
+Topical fluoride from toothpaste, mouth rinses, and fluoride treatments are as important in fighting tooth decay as they are for strengthening developing teeth.

 Sometimes, fluoride consumed via water and food is not sufficient to protect the teeth, and in these cases, additional fluoride application is advisable.

-While there are many over-the-counter fluoride toothpastes and mouthwashes, these contain relatively low levels of fluoride.
+While there are many over-the-counter fluoride toothpaste and mouthwashes, these contain relatively low levels of fluoride.

 Stronger concentrations are available by prescription, and your dentist can also apply fluoride treatment in stronger concentrations at your dental clinic.